About Anna Zannides

 In 2013 I was made redundant from my job as a national education adviser for a multi-academy chain.
 The run up to my redundancy was stressful to say the least and was preceded by several months of work-place bullying.

-I began my formal Mindfulness training through the Mindfulness Association because it was the organisation I felt best suited my values.
-And here I am, a several years later, fully recovered (well as far as anyone can be) and teaching others Mindfulness.
-A UK Listed Mindfulness Teacher, working with people from all walks of life.
+I began my formal Mindfulness training through the Mindfulness Association and continue to be an active member.
+I am a fully qualified and UK Listed Mindfulness Teacher, working with people from all walks of life.